corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-attachments.md

 The file is uploaded, checked and if successful the hash of the file is returned.
 This is how the attachment is identified inside the node.

-To download an attachment, you can do:
+To download an attachment, you can run the following command:

 `>>> run openAttachment id: AB7FED7663A3F195A59A0F01091932B15C22405CB727A1518418BF53C6E6663A`

-which will then ask you to provide a path to save the file to.
+You will be prompted to provide a path to save the file to.
 To do the same thing programmatically, you can pass a simple `InputStream` or `SecureHash` to the `uploadAttachment`/`openAttachment` RPCs from a JVM client.